-'''

 topaz 1> define

 Current definitions are:

 mycharacter = 142538

 mystring = 150133

 sum = 147709

-thirdvar

-= 114793
+thirdvar = 114793

 animalVars = 147682

 CurrentMethod = nil

-= 2
+ErrorCount = 2

-ErrorCount

-SourceStringClass = 74753

 CurrentCategory = nil

-CurrentClass

-= nil
+CurrentClass = nil

-= nil
+LastResult = nil

-LastResult

-LastText

 LastText = nil

-myUserProfile = nil
+myUserProfile = 1458177

-'''

-Note that define reports values as OOPs rather than literals.
+define reports values as OOPs rather than literals; so an ErrorCount of 2 means that there were zero errors.

-In this status report the user-defined local variables are listed first.
-The last items are local variables that Topaz automatically creates for you.
-They refer, respectively, to:
+In this status report there are two sections.
+User-defined local variables are listed first, followed by the topaz predefined variables.
+These are local variables that Topaz automatically creates for you:

-- ▶ the OOP of the current method
+CurrentMethod - the OOP of the current method (set by lookup or list)

-- the OOP of the number of Topaz and GemStone errors made since you started Topaz
+ErrorCount - the OOP of the count of Topaz and GemStone errors since Topaz started.

-- the OOP of the class to which sourcestring class is set

-- ▶ the OOP of the current category
+CurrentCategory - the OOP of the current category

-- ▶ the OOP of the current class
+CurrentClass - the OOP of the current class

-- the OOP of the last execution result
+LastResult - the OOP of the last execution result

-- ▶ the OOP of the text of the last GemStone Smalltalk expression executed or compiled

-- ▶ the OOP of your UserProfile
+LastText - the OOP of the text of the last GemStone Smalltalk expression executed or compiled myUserProfile - the OOP of UserProfile for the current session's login.